ChrRubin/svelte-webext-stores/README.md

 | seperator | string | Separator between key and version. |
 | migrations | `Map<number, (oldValue: any) => T>` | Map for migrating values.
 Keys are the old version to match against, and values are callbacks that accepts the value found from the given old version and returns the corresponding value for the current version.
 Use the key `-1` to migrate from a versionless store. |

 SyncStores that are provided with the `versionedOptions` parameter are stored as `${key}${seperator}${version}` internally.
-When an older version that matches any of the keys in the Map is found, its value is passed to the callback, the migrated value is stored and the old version is removed.
+When an older version that matches any of the keys in the Map is found, its value is passed to the callback, the returned value is stored and the old version is removed.

 ```js
 // Initial store